learning-zone/javascript-data-structure/README.md

-# Data Structures in JavaScript
+# Data Structure in JavaScript
 Data Structures and Algorithms with JavaScript